Conference 2019 Theme

 11/04/2019 – 12/04/2019

-This conference invites contributions from research master students and Ph.D. candidates from all the disciplines in the humanities, to analyze and reflect on the twinned issues of the impact and knowledge utilization, whether within their own field of research or that of humanities research in general.
-All disciplines within each of our four research schools have different approaches.
-Just as they provide their own opportunities to deal with the issues of knowledge production, utilization, and impact.
-Hearing about initiatives from other disciplines, and the opportunities they generate provides us with a broader perspective and new insights.
+This conference invites contributions from research master students and PhD candidates from all the disciplines in the humanities, to analyze and reflect on the twinned issues of impact and knowledge utilization, be it within their own field of research or that of humanities research in general.